top of page

 6. Ideal for Fitness Enthusiasts

-Whether you're a walker or a runner (beware: no cycles allowed!), the Long Walk offers an ideal route for exercise.
+Regardless if you're a walker or a runner (beware: no cycles allowed!), the Long Walk makes an ideal route for exercise.
 The flat, well-maintained path is perfect for a brisk walk or a challenging run, with the bonus of spectacular scenery to keep you motivated.

 7. Accessible and Family-Friendly